Ray99-cpu/Online_Business_Analysis/README.md

 The main challenge was setting up the virtual environment after cloning the repository.
 PowerShell worked for some, while Git Bash was used otherwise.

 * What new skills or tools do you plan to learn next based on your project experience?
+* The creation of the dashboard, using Power BI, enabled new learning and enhanced the project experience.

 ## Main Data Analysis Libraries